selb/YumLife/README.md

 # Usage

 Press `H` in-game to see everything the mod can do.
-A `hetuw.cfg` file is generated in the OHOL install folder and can be tweaked to your liking.
+A `yumlife.cfg` file is generated in the OHOL install folder and can be tweaked to your liking.

 # Troubleshooting